 Please click here for more information regarding how we support our SEND children with clear and direct links to the SEND Code of Practice.

 For more information on what each curriculum area looks like here at Reedswood, please click on the relevant button below:

 Advice and sources of support for any of our parents and carers who are looking for help in understanding the curriculum:

 Our school website – we would recommend that your first port of call when looking for information is on our school website.
 As a more general start point, we publish a curriculum statement and whole school overview.
 You will also find subject specific curriculum intent, implementation and impact statements, under our learning with us tab.
 Have a read through and note down key areas for your child and if you have further questions then contact the school to discuss.

 Our curriculum leads – We encourage open communication between school and home, we will always help you and your child to feel more supported, don’t be afraid to ask questions or raise specific concerns.
-Contact the school office directly to book a meeting with one of our relative subject leads, we are here to help!
+Contact the school office on 01922 721323 to directly to book a meeting with one of our relative subject leads or to speak to Mrs Shipley.
+We are here to help!